kjetilv/dropwizard-configstack/README.md

 say.

-YAML resources are checked too, so if, say, the following resources exist, they will be found and loaded too:
+YAML resources are checked too, so if, say, the following resources exist, they will be found and loaded:

 ```
 MyConfiguration.json